 The Group's net assets position is dominated by the balances held within trade and other receivables.
 These balances include credit hire and credit repair debtors, together with disbursements paid in advance which support the portfolio of ongoing claims.
-The gross value of the receivables totalled £262.6 million in 2020, rising from £220.5 million in 2019.
-In accordance with our income recognition policies, provision is made to reduce the carrying value to recoverable amounts reflecting an initial settlement adjustment, being £126.4 million and £100.8 million respectively, an increase of 25.4%.
-This increase reflects the recent trading activity and strategy of the Group and is in line with management expectations given that throughout the majority of 2020 the legal services teams have been operating within COVID-19 restrictions and there have been periods when capacity within the court system has been significantly hampered.
-The increase has been primarily funded from the significant increase in cash collections seen year on year.
+The gross claim value of trade receivables totalled £325.3 million in 2021, rising from £262.6 million in 2020.
+In accordance with our income recognition policies, a provision is made to reduce the carrying value to recoverable amounts, the net balance increasing to £146.4 million (2020: £119.6 million).
+This increase reflects the recent trading activity and strategy of the Group and is in line with management expectations given that throughout the majority of 2021 the legal services teams have been operating within COVID-19 restrictions and there have been periods when capacity within the court system has been significantly hampered.
+The increase has been primarily funded from the significant rise in cash collections seen year on year as well as additional facilities secured from our two principal working capital funders.

-In addition, the Group has a total of £27.1 million reported as accrued income (2019: £24.4 million) which represents the value attributed to those ongoing hires and claims.
+In addition, the Group has a total of £39.4 million reported as accrued income (2020: £27.1 million) which represents the value attributed to those ongoing hires and claims at the year end, the number of vehicles on the road in particular increasing significantly during the year.